Keith O'Neil

-Keith Daniel O'Neil (born August 26, 1980 in Rochester, Michigan) is a former American football linebacker in the National Football League for the Dallas Cowboys and Indianapolis Colts.
+Keith Daniel O'Neil (born August 26, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys and Indianapolis Colts.
 He earned a Super Bowl ring with the Colts in Super Bowl XLI as they beat the Chicago Bears.
-He played college football at Northern Arizona.
+He played college football for the Northern Arizona Lumberjacks.

-Early years
+Early life

 O'Neil attended Sweet Home High School, where he played linebacker.
 As a senior, he received second-team All-state, All-conference and All-Western New York honors.
 He also ran track and played lacrosse.

 He accepted a football scholarship from Northern Arizona University.

 Professional career

 Dallas Cowboys

-O'Neil was signed as an undrafted free agent by the Dallas Cowboys after the 2003 NFL Draft.
+O'Neil was signed as an undrafted free agent by the Dallas Cowboys after the 2003 NFL draft.
 As a rookie, he registered 17 special teams tackles (second on the team).

 In 2004, he remained a core special teams player (third on the team with 18 special teams) tackles and was the backup at weakside linebacker for Dexter Coakley.

 On September 3, 2005, he was waived because the defense switched to a 3-4 alignment and he wasn't seen as a good fit for the new scheme.